rcus/spot/README.md

     composer install

-If your address to Spotify In Sight is located in a directory, you need to configure the file `.htaccess`.
+If your address to Spotify In Sight is located in a directory, you need to configure the file `webroot/.htaccess`.
 Un-comment the line below and edit to your directory.

     RewriteBase /~matg12/phpmvc/spot/webroot/